Three-Mode Photonic Lanterns: Comprehensive Analysis from Theory to Experiments: Modeling tools

 \subsection{Adiabatic criterion}

-The design of \glspl{pl} involves many parameters, including the types of fibers, the stacking arrangement, the amount of initial fusion, and the tapering profile.
-Several of these parameters directly influence the adiabatic criterion, which ultimately determines the length of the final device and its manufacturability.
+The design of \glspl{pl} involves many parameters, including the types of fibers, stacking arrangement, amount of initial fusion, and tapering profile.
+All of these parameters directly influence the adiabatic criteria, which ultimately determine if and how a device can be fabricated.

-In \gls{cmt}, the adiabatic criterion $\overline{\alpha}_{ij}$ between two transverse eigenmodes $i$ and $j$ is a quantity with units of the inverse of a length, which depends only on two properties of each mode: the propagation constants $\beta_{i}$ and $\beta_{j}$, and the normalized amplitude profiles $\Psi_{i}$ and $\Psi_{j}$~\cite{bures_guided_2008}.
-At any position $z$ along the taper, it also depends on two geometric quantities: the cross-sectional map $n_0(x,y)$ of the fused fiber bundle before tapering, and the \gls{itr} $\bm{I}\!(z)$.
-The latter is the homothetic ratio between the length of any line segment on the fiber cross-section after and before tapering.
-A taper is adiabatic (i.e., does not allow coupling between modes) as long as the logarithmic slope $\frac{1}{\bm{I}}\pdv{\bm{I}}{z}$ is lower than all adiabatic criteria between all modes at all points along the taper:
+In \gls{cmt}, the adiabatic criterion $\overline{\alpha}_{ij}$ between two transverse eigenmodes $i$ and $j$ is a quantity with units of the inverse of a length.
+It depends only on two properties of the modes in question: their propagation constants $\beta_{i}$ and $\beta_{j}$, and their normalized amplitude profiles $\Psi_{i}$ and $\Psi_{j}$~\cite{bures_guided_2008,Chen:20,deSivry-Houle:24}.
+At any position $z$ along the taper, these can be calculated from the transverse refraction index map $n_0(x,y,z)$ of the fused fiber bundle.
+The package that we used in this study, SuPyMode~\cite{martin_poinsinet_de_sivry_houle_2023_10215492,deSivry-Houle:24}, determines this map from homotetic transformation of the cross-sectional map $n_0(x,y)$ of the fused fiber bundle before tapering.
+A typical map is shown in Fig.~\ref{fig:adiabatic_graphs}(a).
+The homotetic ratio $\bm{I}\!(z)$ between the length of any line segment on the fiber cross-section before and after tapering at any particular position $z$ is called the \gls{itr}.

-Traditionally, adiabatic criteria characterize the transmission of power between core modes from one fiber to another. \Gls{cmt} extends this traditional application to provide deeper insights into the structural dynamics and operational efficiency of \glspl{pl}: the analysis of intermodal coupling dynamics naturally leads to the categorization of different types of \glspl{pl} based on their coupling efficiency and modal transfer characteristics, which depend solely on the adiabatic criteria.